Updated for Version 2.6

 A crafting passive that can save you resin is always welcome.
 This passive competes with Mona’s passive which has a 25% chance to refund a material used.
-While it may on its face generate larger amounts of materials, in practice the additional number of crafts allowed by Mona makes them about equal, the exact distribution depending on the amount of materials needed.
+While it may, on its face, generate larger amounts of materials, in practice the additional number of crafts allowed by Mona makes them about equal, with the exact distribution depending on the amount of materials needed.

 Ascension 1 Talent: Calcite Might

 Transient Blossoms generated by Abiogenesis: Solar Isotoma deal 25% more DMG to opponents whose HP is below 50%.